 Many of the most stringent requirements were imposed in the years of prolonged high unemployment during and after the Great Recession, when policymakers in states such as Florida, Nebraska, and Missouri sought to replenish their UI trust funds by restricting access to UI benefits rather than raising business taxes.
+In recent years, states such as Kentucky and Arkansas have increased work search requirements.
 Increased work search documentation requirements and ramped up enforcement of work search were among the means of reducing access.10